 Can an employer refuse leave requested by the employee?

-Verified 15 September 2022 - Directorate for Legal and Administrative Information (Prime Minister)
+Verified 22 July 2024 - Directorate for Legal and Administrative Information (Prime Minister)

-The refusal may be justified, for example, by continuity of service or strong activity in the company or exceptional circumstances.
+The employer's refusal must not be abusive.
+This refusal may be justified, for example, by continuity of service or high activity in the company or exceptional circumstances.

-The order of leave shall be communicated by any means accessible to all employees.
+The order of leave shall be communicated, by any accessible means, to all employees.

 The dates and the order of departures on leave are fixed: